lrojas4/tic-tac-toe/README.md

 ![tic-tac-toe game](tic-tac-toe.png)
 This is a two player tic-tac-toe game built using HTML, CSS, and Javascript.

-## Technologies used:
+## Technologies Used:
-* HTML5, CSS, Javascript - To build the game
+* HTML5, CSS, Javascript - to build the game
-* Chrome/ Chrome Developer Tools - Debugging
+* Chrome/ Chrome Developer Tools - debugging
 * VSCode - Text editor

 ## Features: